The oxidation of glucose 1C6H12O62 in body tissue produces CO2 an... | Pearson+ Channels

 The oxidation of glucose 1C6H12O62 in body tissue produces CO2 and H2O.
-In contrast, anaerobic decomposition, which occurs during fermentation, produces ethanol 1C2H5OH2 and CO2. (b) Compare the maximum work that can be obtained from these processes under standard conditions.
+In contrast, anaerobic decomposition, which occurs during fermentation, produces ethanol 1C2H5OH2 and CO2. (a) Using data given in Appendix C, compare the equilibrium constants for the following reactions:

 C6H12O61s2 + 6 O21g2Δ6 CO21g2 + 6 H2O1l2